A radically straightforward approach to a complicated industry.

-Convince millennials to buy Wine X. Long story short, that was the brief we were handed by Ste.
-Michelle Wine Estates—one of the largest in the country, and owner of the Wine X brand.
+Convince millennials to buy Wine X. Long story short, that was the brief we were handed by Columbia Crest—one of the largest wine producers in the country, and owner of the Wine X brand.
 (No, it’s not really called that.
 But with a relaunch in progress, we can’t disclose this wine’s true identity just yet.)

 We conducted extensive research to understand what millennials actually look for in a juice (their word, not ours).
 Our research took us around the country, conducting shop-alongs in Seattle, Austin, Princeton, and San Diego.
 Then we traveled to Portland, Dallas, and Miami to facilitate participant-hosted friendship groups.
 At these informal gatherings, friends ate cheese, drank wine, and gave us their unfiltered opinion of Wine X: they loved the taste, but not much else.

 Our research revealed that the original brief took our audience for granted.
 We found that generational stereotypes have surprisingly little to do with a person’s wine preferences.
 Drinkers of all ages see wine appreciation as a personal journey.
 So instead of targeting consumers based on when they were born, we set about redefining our target audience based on their relationship to wine.

 Wine X would appeal to drinkers looking to discover and expand their taste in wine.
 Not newbies.
 Not cork dorks.
 Just ordinary people looking for a wine with character, integrity, and a reasonable pricetag.
 From the texture of the label to a brand story that had never been told, we set about reinventing Wine X from the bottle up.